-The Board of Directors guides ICBC in fulfilling its mandate and sets our corporate direction.
-The Board, with input from the Executive Team, approves our vision and values that guide us, and the goals and strategies upon which accountability and performance are evaluated.
-Information on the role and membership of the Board members and Board committees is available on our website, www.icbc.com/about-icbc/company-info/Pages/Corporate-governance.aspx.
+The Board of Directors guides ICBC in fulfilling its mandate and sets the corporate direction.
+The Board, with input from the Executive Team, approves the vision and values that guide ICBC, and the goals and strategies upon which accountability and performance are evaluated.
+Information on the role and membership of the Board members and Board committees is available on ICBC's website, www.icbc.com/about-icbc/company-info/Pages/Corporate-governance.aspx.
 Also available via this link is information regarding ICBC's Executive Committee and Governance Principles.